 Is there a part-time track?

-The FNP and AG-ACNP programs are designed to be completed in sequence on a full-time basis to provide the best learning environment from interprofessional collaboration in clinical sites, human patient simulation labs, and other nursing students.
+The FNP, AG-ACNP and NA programs are designed to be completed in sequence on a full-time basis to provide the best learning environment from inter-professional collaboration in clinical sites, human patient simulation labs and other nursing students.

 Is this an online/distance program?

 No. We feel that local faculty and facilities are essential in providing optimum learning environments to prepare nurse clinicians and leaders for the future.

 Many classes have online components (asynchronous learning), that have a significant portion delivered asynchronously.
 However, there are portions that will require campus attendance.
 Lab courses and courses using the Human Patient Simulation lab will be on campus.

 Can I work and attend school?